github/docs/content/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise.md

 ## Connecting your Azure subscription to your enterprise account

-{% data variables.product.company_short %}'s Subscription Permission Validation requests read-only access to display the list of available subscriptions.
-To select an Azure subscription, you must have owner permissions to the subscription.
-If the default tenant does not have the right permissions, you may need to specify a different tenant ID.
-For more information, see [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) in Microsoft Docs.
+To connect your Azure subscription, you must have owner permissions to the subscription.

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.settings-tab %}